 What to Know About Dry Eye From Our Chandler Optometrist

 If your eyes feel gritty, hurt, or appear red, you could have a condition known as dry eye.
 While over-the-counter eye drops could help, it isn't always enough for people.
 For those who wear contacts, they may not be able to use the eye drops when they have their contacts in.
-However, an optometry specialist from Insight Eyecare & Eyewear, serving Chandler, AZ and the surrounding area, can help.
+However, an optometry specialist from Insight Eyecare & Eyewear, serving Ocotillo and the surrounding areas, can help.